Luca-Casagrande/QFTT-WESH-1/README.md

 ## License

-Code in this repository is released under the [MIT License](https://opensource.org/licenses/MIT).
+Code in this repository is released under the **MIT License**.
 Paper, figures, and datasets are released under the terms specified in the corresponding Zenodo record.